 White, Graham J. 1979.
 FDR and the Press.
 Chicago: University of Chicago Press, 1979.

-Ralph Raico is Professor Emeritus of History at Buffalo State College and Associate Editor of The Independent Review at the Independent Institute, in Oakland, California.
-In addition to writing the foreword to The Civilian and the Military: A History of the American Antimilitarist Tradition, he is a contributing author of the Independent Institute books, Opposing the Crusader State: Alternatives to Global Interventionism and The Challenge of Liberty: Classical Liberalism Today.
+Ralph Raico (19362016) was Professor Emeritus of History at Buffalo State College, Research Fellow at the Independent Institute, and Associate Editor of The Independent Review at the Independent Institute, in Oakland, California.
+In addition to writing the foreword to The Civilian and the Military: A History of the American Antimilitarist Tradition, he was a contributing author of the Independent Institute books, Opposing the Crusader State: Alternatives to Global Interventionism and The Challenge of Liberty: Classical Liberalism Today.

 |Other Independent Review articles by Ralph Raico|